 And then, I realized that even though I’d never met a burqa-wearing Muslim before, I’d made assumptions about Muslim women and the meaning of the burqa.
 The women I met made a conscious, free choice to wear the burqa when they went out.
 Who was I to impose my own sense of righteousness upon them?
 I had to step outside of the bubble of my own beliefs to consider that we are each a product of our own life experiences and culture.
 I may disagree, but to say that my perspective is objectively correct and another is wrong is elitist, ignores context, and prevents true connection with others.

 Middle-class Americans often call out our country’s 1 percent but, in reality, we ARE the 1%.
 That’s right… if you earn more than $32,000 per year, you are among the wealthiest one percent in the world.
 (According to statistics from 2008-2012.
 Find out where you stand at Global Rich List).
 Are we more wealthy because we work harder than people in other countries?
 Of course not!
 As U.S. citizens, we have the unearned privilege of being born into the U.S. economy.

 Being born white and in the USA comes with other privileges.
 Without doing anything to deserve it, as a U.S. passport holder I can easily visit 183 countries.
 I made many friends throughout Asia that want to travel to the United States, but cannot due to high prices and ridiculous visa application processes.

-Since English is my native language, I can travel to almost any country and interact with people or even get a job.
+Since English is my native language, I can travel to almost any country and interact with people, and even get a job.
 No joke, I was approached on the street to teach English about once per week when I was living in China.
-Traveling or getting a job in the international community is significantly more challenging for those that don’t learn English from a young age.
+Traveling and getting a job in the international community is significantly more challenging for those that don’t learn English from a young age.